hteumeuleu/caniemail/_features/css-hyphenate-limit-chars.md

 ---
 title: "hyphenate-limit-chars"
-description: "Specifies the minimum word length to allow hyphenation of words as well as the minimum number of characters before and after the hyphen.
+description: "Specifies the minimum word length to allow hyphenation of words as well as the minimum number of characters before and after the hyphen."
 category: css
 last_test_date: "2024-08-08"
 test_url: "/tests/css-hyphenate-limit-chars.html"